Rudolph Dunbar: Early years

 Dunbar made appearances on the BBC in 1940 and 1941, and became the first black man to conduct the London Philharmonic in 1942 at a concert in the Royal Albert Hall, London, before an audience of 7,000.
+On 20 December 1942 he conducted the Liverpool Philharmonic Orchestra, which included the Afro-American Symphony by Williams Grant Still.
 In September 1945 he conducted the Berlin Philharmonic at the invitation of music director Leo Borchard, performing William Grant Still's Afro-American Symphony before Allied servicemen.
 According to J. A. Rogers, that same year Dunbar "conducted the Concerts Colonne of Paris, Concerts Pasdeloup, Orchestre National de France, and the Concerts du Conservatoire in a Festival of American Music in Paris for which he received superlative praise from the French press and leading conductors as Claude Delvincourt, director of the National Conservatory of Music, and Paul Parry."
 Dunbar also conducted in 1948 at the Hollywood Bowl.
 In 1962, he conducted eight orchestras on a tour of Poland, and two years later he visited Russia, where he conducted the Leningrad Philharmonic, the Moscow State Symphony Radio and TV Orchestra, and the Baku Philharmonic at a concert in Krasnodar, North Caucasus.

 He was reported as having said: "The success I have achieved through sacrifice and struggle is not for myself, but for all the colored people."

 He championed the music of other black composers, particularly the African-American Still, alongside whom he had played in the Harlem Orchestra in the 1920s, and the autograph of Still's Festive Overture of 1944 is dedicated "To my dear friend, Rudolph Dunbar".

 Journalism

 Dunbar also worked as a journalist.
 He became London correspondent for the Associated Negro Press news service in 1932, and in 1936 reported for them on debates in the House of Commons on the Italian invasion of Ethiopia.
+During World War II, he frequently reported in the American press on the atrocities committed by Nazis against Black people.
 Additionally he was a war correspondent with the American 8th Army and crossed the English Channel on D-Day.
 He reputedly distinguished himself by warning the US Artillery Battalion of an ambush near Marchin during the Battle of the Bulge.

 Later life

 Dunbar's music career waned in the post-war period, which he attributed to his ethnicity.
 He lived most of his later life in London, where he died of cancer in 1988.

-In 1975, the Rudolph Dunbar Archive was established as part of the James Weldon Johnson Memorial collection at Yale University.
+In 1975, the Rudolph Dunbar Archive was established as part of the James Weldon Johnson Memorial Collection at Yale University.